 7 Best Competitor Research Tools

-Let me briefly explain how to do competitor research in SEMrush.
-If you’re not an SEMrush user, I’d urge you to sign up for a 30-day free trial to implement some of the action items explained below.
+Let me briefly explain how to do competitor research in Semrush.
+If you’re not a Semrush user, I’d urge you to sign up for a 30-day free trial to implement some of the action items explained below.

 To get started, click on “Competitive Research Toolkit” and go through this sequence:

 SEO > Organic Research > Enter your competitor’s domain

 You’ll get a top-level view of your competitor’s organic keywords, estimated monthly organic traffic, alongside other important SEO metrics.

 The overview report will also highlight a few of your competitor’s top organic keywords: